`

 Method

-2. In a mixing bowl whisk together the olive oil, milk, sugar, dates, vanilla, fresh ginger, and sea salt.
+3. In a large mixing bowl, whisk together olive oil, plant-based milk, sugar, vanilla extract, grated ginger, dates, and a pinch of sea salt.

-4. Pour and spread the mixture evenly into a baking dish (roughly 6-8 cup capacity).
+5. Pour the pudding batter into a deep baking dish (roughly 6-8 cup capacity), spreading it evenly.

-5. In the same mixing bowl (less washing up!) combine the coconut sugar, maple, milk, ginger, and boiling water and stir until the sugar has dissolved.
+6. In the same mixing bowl (to minimise washing up), combine coconut sugar, maple syrup, plant-based milk, grated ginger, sea salt, cognac (if using) and boiling water.
+Stir until the sugar has dissolved.

-8. Remove the pudding from the oven and let it rest for 10 minutes before serving.
+9. Remove the pudding from the oven, and while it's hot, dust with the ground cinnamon, then let it rest for 10 minutes before serving.

-9. Serve the pudding warm with your favourite ice cream, yoghurt or cream.
+10. Serve warm with your favourite vegan ice cream.

 Also on Gather & Feast